ruslanmv/ruslanmv.github.io/_posts/2022-04-20-Neural-Network-Creation-from-Scratch.md

 ---
-title: "Creation of the Neural Networks of an unknown Dataset in with TensorFlow"
+title: "Creation of the Neural Networks of an unknown Dataset with TensorFlow"
 excerpt: "Neural Networks of an unknown Dataset in TensorFlow with TFLEARN and analysis with TensorBoard"

 header: